Optimization inequalities cheatsheet

 - $f(x) \leq f(y) + \langle \nabla f(z), x - y \rangle + \frac{L}{2}\|x - z\|^2$ (three points descent lemma)

-$f$ is $\mu$-strongly convex.
-Set of functions $f$ such that $f - \frac{\mu}{2}\|\cdot\|^2$ is convex.
+This includes the set of functions $f$ such that $f - \frac{\mu}{2}\|\cdot\|^2$ is convex.
 It includes the set of convex functions with $\mu=0$.
 Here $x^*$ denotes the minimizer of $f$.

 - $f(x) \leq f(y) + \langle \nabla f(x), x - y \rangle - \frac{\mu}{2}\|x - y\|^2$